TanishaCooper/deep_learning_charity_funding-_predictor/README.md

 ### Step 1: Preprocess the Data

-Using your knowledge of Pandas and scikit-learn’s `StandardScaler()`, you’ll need to preprocess the dataset.
+Using the knowledge of Pandas and scikit-learn’s `StandardScaler()`, I’ll need to preprocess the dataset.
 This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.
+#### Preprocessing Steps

 1. Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
   * What variable(s) are the target(s) for your model?

+    - **IS_SUCCESSFUL** is the target variable, as 1 indicates if the **ASK_AMOUNT** was successfully funded.

   * What variable(s) are the feature(s) for your model?
+    - **IS_SUCCESSFUL** column is the featured chosen data for the model.

 2. Drop the `EIN` and `NAME` columns.